science64/Uniprot-Gene-Namer/README.md

 - Support for both human and mouse proteins
 - **Command-line interface (CLI) for scripting and automation**
 - User-friendly GUI built with tkinter (see original `main.py` for GUI version)
+- **NEW: FASTA parser to create custom databases from UniProt FASTA files**
-- Reads and writes Excel files
+- Reads and writes Excel files and CSV files
 - Utilizes local databases and the UniProt API for gene symbol lookups
+- Generate up-to-date protein databases from FASTA downloads

 ## Requirements